The deadline to apply has been extended until February 15th, 2024

 Six half-courses and a Master's Thesis (ECON-899, which is equivalent to one full-course).
 The courses selected must include ECON-810 Microeconomic Theory or ECON-811 Advanced Microeconomic Theory I; ECON-815 Macroeconomic Theory or ECON-816 Advanced Macroeconomic Theory I; and ECON-852 Quantitative Methods; and three additional graduate courses in Economics.

 The Master's Thesis should involve the student in approximately four months' work on a well-chosen topic and is written under the direction of a supervisor.
 The choice of a manageable topic is critical to the successful completion of the thesis.
-Guidelines for judging the quality of the Master's Thesis are described under General Regulations, section 8.6 of the graduate calendar.
+Guidelines for judging the quality of the Master's Thesis are described under General Regulations, section 8.6 of the Graduate Calendar.
 The thesis will be examined orally by a committee consisting of the Chairperson of Division V (or delegate), the Supervisor, two other members of the Department, and a member of another department.

 Seven half-courses and a Master's Essay (ECON-898, which is equivalent to one full-course).
 The courses selected must include ECON-810 Microeconomic Theory or ECON-811 Advanced Microeconomic Theory I; ECON-815 Macroeconomic Theory or ECON-816 Advanced Macroeconomic Theory I; ECON-852 Quantitative Methods; and four additional graduate courses in Economics.
 A GPA of 2.8 will be required in the course work.

-Eight half courses.
+Eight half-courses.
 The courses selected must include one of the following two sequences: (i) ECON-811 Advanced Microeconomic Theory I, ECON-813 Advanced Microeconomic Theory II and ECON-815 Macroeconomic Theory, or (ii) ECON-816 Advanced Macroeconomic Theory I, ECON-817 Advanced Macroeconomic Theory II and ECON-810 Microeconomic Theory; ECON-850 Econometrics I or ECON-852 Quantitative Methods; and four additional graduate half courses in Economics.

 A GPA of 2.8 is required in the course work.
-In addition, students must fulfil a mathematics requirement by attending and passing the Graduate Methods Review course.
+In addition, students must fulfill a mathematics requirement by attending and passing the Graduate Methods Review course.
 Students who are admitted to the PhD program after completing Program Pattern III will have advanced standing in the PhD program.